amadeus4dev/developer-guides/docs/resources/hotels.md

 ```

 !!! information
     The current version of the Hotel Search API returns the price per room.
-To get the total price of a reservation for multiple rooms, you must multiply the price by roomQuantity.
+To get the total price of a reservation for multiple rooms, you must multiply the price by `roomQuantity`.

 ### Book multiple rooms with details for one guest